bediger4000/bitops/README.md

 a candidate by getting them to remove parentheses in the on-liner.

-Maybe a candidate could suggest other test cases, perhaps to see if shifting a bit off the left or right of the 8-bit value works correctly.
+Maybe a candidate could suggest other test cases, perhaps to see if every position swaps correctly.

 ---